 - Virtual medical scribes

-Service provider: a virtual medical scribe company provides you with a virtual medical scribe who performs all the functions remotely.
+Service provider: a virtual medical scribe company provides you with whom performs all the functions remotely.

 Responsibilities: unlike in-house medical scribes, virtual medical scribes do not need extensive training.
 They are highly trained professionals who can be easily trained to your customized workflow.
 You do not have to worry about HR tasks and administrative tasks.